How to Size an Air Conditioner for Your BC Home

 Why Proper AC Sizing is Crucial

-Air conditioner capacity is measured in British Thermal Units (BTUs) or tons.
+Air conditioner capacity is measured in British Thermal Units (BTUs) per hour.
 One BTU is the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
-In cooling terms, it represents the amount of heat an air conditioner can remove from a room in one hour.
-One ton of cooling is equivalent to 12,000 BTUs.
+In the HVAC industry, you'll also hear the term "tonnage."
+One ton of cooling is equivalent to 12,000 BTUs per hour.
+This measurement originates from the amount of heat required to melt one ton of ice in 24 hours.

 Need professional help?